 Typically, I would say for many brands that you get more long-term benefit from creating evergreen content that can be used and re-used many times over, covering topics that won’t disappear from the news or fall out of fashion.
 You can schedule social media posts to link back to that content for months to come.

-Right now, it’s almost impossible to create engaging content that’s not respectful of the ‘New Normal’.
+Right now, it’s very difficult to create engaging content that’s not respectful of the ‘New Normal’.
 Have a look at your previously published content.
 Is any of it now inappropriate?
 If so, take it down.
 Then have a look at the content that you are in the process of creating.
 Is now the right time to promote that message?

 Don’t be afraid to divert from a created content programme – these are unprecedented times and how you handle them will be remembered by customers for months, if not years, to come.
 Changing course is sometimes necessary.

 Great content comes from truly understanding why your customers behave as they do and knowing how you can change their behaviours.
 What are people searching for on Google right now?
 Has that changed?
 What content is being viewed on YouTube, Twitch, Instagram or TikTok?
 Customer insight is derived by researching the triggers and barriers that drive purchase decisions and those rational and emotional triggers and barriers have now changed.

 In my experience, companies that think outside the box in difficult times are remembered, and having the kneejerk reaction of pulling all marketing right now could be a mistake.
 Yes, the marketing mix needs to change, but companies that provide good quality content, delivered in an imaginative way, will win in the end.